Corporate Governance

 Teaching

-Lectures with some student activities (doing simple problems, discussion).
-Lectures will not be streamed or recorded.
+Lectures and student activities (problem sets, discussion).
+Lectures on technical material will be streamed and recorded.

 • Recommended prerequisites

-The course assumes the possession of or at least willingness to acquire some analytic skills in using and interpreting formal economic models.
-Knowledge corresponding to ECO400 or ECO401 is useful, but not necessary.
+The course assumes some basic skills in using and interpreting formal economic models.
+Knowledge corresponding to ECO400 or ECO401 is useful, but not at all necessary.

 • Credit reduction due to overlap